Top

 ‘The question is,’ said Humpty Dumpty, ‘which is to be Master — that's all.’

 Lewis Carroll (1871).
-Through the Looking-Glass.
+Through the Looking-Glass, and What Alice Found There.

 • Bearer: the personal holder and possessor of the arms.

-• Blazon: a prescriptive and definitive description, in a precise jargon, of arms, crests and other heraldic emblems: any particular depiction of arms is subordinate to its blazon.
-This paradoxical dominance of the written over the pictoral allowed the space and freedom for heraldic art to flourish and develop in to one of the minor glories of the Middle Ages.
-Early blazons were confined to the arms as depicted on the shield (Fig. 2) and are characteristically concise.
+• Blazon: a definitive description of a composition of arms, crests and other heraldic emblems.
+The terms are set out in a rigidly prescribed order, without any punctuation.
+Any depiction of arms is subordinate to its blazon.
+This paradoxical dominance of the written form over the pictoral allowed the space and freedom for heraldic art to flourish and develop into one of the minor glories of the Middle Ages.

-• Canting Arms: (from Norman French, canter, from Latin canere, to sing) arms containing an allusive visual pun or rebus on the name of the bearer.
+• Canting Arms (from Norman French canter, from Latin canere, to sing): arms containing an allusive visual pun or rebus on the name of the bearer.

 • Chief: the uppermost third of the field of a shield.